twallema/influenza-USA/data/README.md

 ### Cases

-+ `CDC_hosp-rate-age_2010-2023.csv`: Hospitalisation rate per age group as reported by the CDC.
++ `hosp-rate-age_CDC_USA_10-23.csv`: Hospitalisation rate per age group as reported by the CDC.

-+ `hospitalisations_per_state.csv`: Contains the weekly flu hospitalisation incidence from 2009-2024 at the US state level.
++ `hosp-admissions_FluSurvNet_USA_09-24.csv`: Contains the weekly flu hospitalisation incidence from 2009-2024 at the US state level.
 Data start in week 40.
 Dataset has four columns: 'season_start', 'date', 'location' (fips), 'H_inc'.

++ `subtypes_NC_14-24.csv`: Number of positive tests reported by PHE facilities attributed to Influenza A versus Influenza B Influenza.
+Extracted from the end-of-season reports available in the raw data folder: `influenza-surveillance-summary_NC_xx-xx.pdf`.

 ## Conversion